 You can click Reference Types and then select a Reference Type that is not yet defined and EndNote will add that Reference Type to the list of templates.
 However, the template details still have to be created.
 Most of the information in the template appears to be the names of fields in the EndNote reference data.
 When citing a reference, where a field name appears in the template, EndNote will put the data that is in that field (so, where the template says Author, EndNote will put the data from the Author field).
 Most of the punctuation in the template is also used as punctuation in the resulting citations (it is just copied into the citation).
 There are a few special characters in the templates that have a special meaning: the straight line (forced separation), a diamond symbol (link adjacent text), single backquotes (used for actually displaying text that happens to be a field name, such as DOI), and up arrows (that are used to offer alternate versions of singular and plural terms).
 Many of these items can be selected from the Insert Field button at the top right of the style editing window.

 For much more information, see the EndNote Style Editing Guide .
-(On that screen click the pdf link at the right.)
+(On that screen there are links for the Windows and Mac PDFs beneath the video.)
 Be sure to check the last section, "An Easier Way: Editing Existing Styles" which begins "A far easier way to create an EndNote Style is to edit a style that already exists and save it with a new name."
 Also helpful is a table beginning on page 37 about the special characters used in creating the templates for reference types.

 Although it is fairly easy to change from one EndNote style to another, it is not automatic to change from a footnote style to an endnote style (a style that does not use footnotes).
 The problem likely has to do with the fact that Word adds the footnote numbers and footnote fields and EndNote is inputting only the reference information into the footnote fields.
 So, EndNote does not remove the footnote fields when trying to change to a non-footnote style.
 I have been told before that EndNote technical support may have some extra software tools to help change from a footnote style to an endnote style.